corley/influxdb-php-sdk/README.md

 $client->deleteDatabase("my-name"); // delete an existing database with name "my.name"
 ```

-Actually only queryable adapters can handle databases (implements the
-`QueryableInterface`)

 ## Global tags and retention policy

 You can set a set of default tags, that the SDK will add to your metrics: